Check out v4 of the Fauna CLI

 Manage schema for child databases

 Fauna databases support a hierarchical database structure with top-level and child databases.
-You can manage schema for child databases using scoped keys with the CLI or using FQL schema methods.
+You can manage schema for child databases using:

-Use scoped keys
+Use scoped keys with the CLI

-# to stage schema in the `childDb` child database.
+# to stage schema in the 'child_db' child database.

-# The scope key has `admin` privileges in the
+# The scoped key has `admin` privileges.

-fauna schema push --secret:fn123:childDb:admin
+fauna schema push \

 Use FQL schema methods